 Created by Caravaggio in 2016, Different Trains, sets Reich’s score to an archival film montage that lends new depths and insights to the original musical composition.
 The video stands as important reminder of one of the greatest tragedies in human history.
 The work is both historically important and aesthetically impressive.
 Both the music and videos are beautifully composed; Reich’s score fragmented and modern, with Caravaggio’s editing swiftly leading the audience through the work.

-This presentation of Different Trains is supported in part by the Stacey and Harley Kripke Philanthropic Fund, the Jewish Federation of Greater Toledo, the Solomon Supporting Foundation, the Ruth Fajerman Markowicz Holocaust Resource Center, Dr. Allen and Hindea Markowicz, and H. Zachary Ottenstein, with additional support from the H.L.
+This presentation of Different Trains is supported by the Stacey and Harley Kripke Philanthropic Fund, the Jewish Federation of Greater Toledo, the Ruth Fajerman Markowicz Holocaust Resource Center, the Donald L. Solomon Supporting Organization, as well as Linda and Joel Beren, Andrea and Gary Delman, Lynn and Frank Jacobs, Dr. Robert and Beverly Karp, Arleen and Jon Levine, Dr. Allen and Hindea Markowicz, Gail and Jay Mirrow, H. Zachary Ottenstein, Sandy Soifer and Paul Goldner, Julie and Fred Treuhaft, and Mark, Gretchen, Sam and Kelly Zyndorf in loving memory of Henry and Helen Zyndorf, with additional support from an anonymous donor and the H.L.
 Thompson, Jr. Family Fund.